This magazine takes you directly into the future!

 2. Poor Data Quality Management

 It can be difficult to maintain visibility over all data stored in the cloud.
-Therefore, it is vital to ensure that your data has been properly labele and classified in order to be sensitive.
+Therefore, it is vital to ensure that your data has been properly labeled and classified in order to be sensitive.
 When you have this information, you can decide on appropriate levels of security, such as restricting access to highly sensitive data.

-Cloud services facilitate data sharing; however, if not managed properly, this can pose a security risk.
-Administrators can configure data sharing access, so think about which data should and should not have these capabilities.
+Cloud services facilitate data sharing.
+However, if not managed properly, this can pose a security risk.
+Administrators can configure data-sharing access, so think about which data should and should not have these capabilities.
 Limiting the devices for downloading your corporate data can also help, as organizations commonly overlook this area.

 Finally, cloud users must ensure their data is as secure as possible while in transit.
 Because the cloud makes it difficult to monitor or intercept traffic, it is critical to ensure that it is properly encrypted.
 Client-side encryption is preferable because it encrypts data on your end before it is sent to cloud servers.